fadein/vim-FIGlet/README.md

 ```
 Check out http://www.figlet.org/ to get with the times.

-install details
+###install details

 Make sure you've got the figlet program installed on your $PATH

-Copy script into your .vim/plugin directory
+Copy FIGlet.vim into your .vim/plugin directory